-Questors Choir is a mixed voice ensemble of about 60 singers, conducted by Musical Director Philip Norman.
+Questors Choir is a mixed voice ensemble of about 60 singers.
 In 2009 the Choir became a registered charity.
 In 2011 Betty Roe was elected as our Honorary President.

 The Choir was founded in 1985 by Tim Godfrey, within Questors, Ealing’s Theatre to which we are still affiliated.
 We are a member of Ealing Arts and Making Music.
 We are an independent, self-governing body, and our policy is that the Choir be self-funding, mainly from subscriptions and ticket sales.